woohoolabs/yin-middleware/README.md

 Available options for the middleware (they can be set in the constructor):

+- `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original request will be included in the "meta" top-level member.
-- `checkMediaType`: If true, the middleware performs content-negotiation as specified by the JSON API spec.
+- `negotiate`: If true, the middleware performs content-negotiation as specified by the JSON API spec.
 In this case, the "Content-Type" and the "Accept" header is checked.
-- `CheckQueryParams`: If true, query parameters are validated against the JSON API specification.
+- `checkQueryParams`: If true, query parameters are validated against the JSON API specification.
-- `lintBody`: If true, the request gets linted.
+- `lintBody`: If true, the request body gets linted.

 #### `JsonApiResponseValidatorMiddleware`